 The Android Flash Tool on your computer should update to show your Pixel as connected.

-Step 8: Select the first Developer Preview 2 option under Android 14 Preview Releases.
+Step 8: Select the first Beta 1 option under Android 14 Preview Releases.

 Note the default options: Wipe, Lock, and Force Flash.
-You can modify these by clicking the pencil tool, which, in theory, should allow you to install the Android 14 Developer Preview without wiping your device.
-We don't recommend counting on that, though, and at this early stage, it's far better to install
+You can modify these by clicking the pencil tool, which, in theory, should allow you to install the Android 14 Beta without wiping your device.
+We don't recommend counting on that, though.

-Step 9: Select Install build to begin installing the Android 14 Developer Preview.
+Step 9: Select Install build to begin installing the Android 14 Beta.

-The installation process will take some time to complete, so grab a coffee and give it some time.
+The installation process will take some time to complete, so grab a coffee and give it a while.
 Once it's finished, your Pixel should automatically reboot and show the Android 14 welcome screen.

-Fortunately, installing the Android 14 Developer Preview isn't a one-way trip.
+Fortunately, installing the Android 14 Beta isn't a one-way trip.
 If you decide that things aren't going as well as you hoped, you can return to the warmer and safer embrace of

-And if you don't want to mess with the Developer Preview at all, you can also just wait to see when Android 14 is coming to your phone for the public beta or final release later this year.
+And if you don't want to mess with the betas at all yet, you can also just wait to see when the final release of Android 14 is coming to your phone.